F&M Stories

 Franklin & Marshall College student Sekou Cherif ’26 was named the 2026 CUPRAP Student Catalyst Fellow, a recognition of exceptional promise by an undergraduate in writing, social media engagement, video and audio production, graphic design, journalism and related fields.

-Cherif, a film and media arts major and economics minor, was praised for his creative portfolio, with particular attention received for short films he created in his F&M coursework and as part of an internship with Illustrative Math, a learning curriculum for City University of New York and Urban Assembly secondary schools in New York City.
+Cherif, a film and media arts major and economics minor, was praised for his creative portfolio, with particular attention received for short films he created in his F&M coursework and for Drama Club NYC, a nonprofit focused on improv programming for formerly incarcerated youth.
 He is the first F&M student to receive the award in the organization’s 46-year history.
 He was honored at CUPRAP’s annual conference, held in F&M’s home city of Lancaster March 11-13.

 “When I received [the fellowship], I thought it'd be a great opportunity to engage with professionals,” said Cherif, reflecting on the news he was selected as this year’s fellow and that he’d be attending the conference.
 “It came at a fitting time, as a senior looking at prospective careers.
 It’s a great position to be in, because now I have all these new connections from colleges and different marketing agencies.”